 In order to be invited to apply through Express Entry, you’ll need to be eligible for the program and also have a high enough Comprehensive Ranking System (CRS) score (which is based on a number of factors, including your ECA and language exam results – this is why it’s best to do them first).
 Every few weeks, Immigration Canada gives an invite to apply (or “ITA”) to people who have a high enough CRS score.

 For this reason, it’s important to complete step #1 and #2 in order to determine if you’re eligible and if you have a good chance at getting an ITA.
-However, getting your ECA and language exam done can take some time, so we created a free calculator that will give you an approximate score based on your current situation.
+However, getting your ECA and language exam done can take some time, so we created a free guide that will help you calculate an approximate score based on your current situation.